This text is translated into Russian by google automatic human level neural machine.

 Another challenge, the solution of which is defined in the new strategic document, is overcoming the transport problem.
 There is no year-round land transport system connecting the Arctic zone with neighboring territories and settlements within the zone.
 All passenger transportation, both in long-distance and intra-regional traffic, is carried out only by air, while seasonal modes of transport are also used for freight transportation - winter roads and inland waterways.
 According to the authorities of Yakutia, the share of transport costs in the cost of the final product is several times higher than the average Russian level, reaching 40-70%, and the cost of imported products can exceed 80%.

 According to Aleksey Fadeev, Doctor of Economics, Leading Researcher at the Institute of Economic Problems of the KSC RAS named after Luzin, Professor of the Higher School of Management and Business at Peter the Great St. to promote its transformation into a competitive territory with a developed service sector and service economy.

 According to the expert, the implementation of large energy and industrial projects in the Arctic has a positive impact on the development of the port of Tiksi, one of the key ports on the Northern Sea Route.
-Located on the coast of the Laptev Sea, the port of Tiksi is one of the strategic transport and logistics centers for life support on the coast of the Laptev Sea and the East Siberian Sea, as well as in the mouths of the Lena, Yana, Indigirka, Kolyma and other rivers.
+Located on the coast of the Laptev Sea, the port of Tiksi is one of the strategic transport and logistics centers for life support on the coast of the Laptev Sea and the East Siberian Sea, as well as in the estuaries of the Lena, Yana, Indigirka, Kolyma and other rivers.